The Coronation Oath & The Title of The Queen as Queen of Australia.

 This opposition led to the indirect abdication of James who fled to France and the English parliament then invited his daughter, Mary, and her husband, William to jointlytake the Throne.
 Like Mary, William was also a grandchild of Charles I. This episode became known as ‘The Glorious Revolution’, so-called because there was no war, and no blood was spilt.

 In 1689 William and Mary were crowned in accordance with a new statute entitled ‘the Coronation Oath Act 1688’.
 That statute sets out the requirements of the coronation oath to this present day.
 However, even though the statute itself has not been amended, different wordings have been used to accommodate the needs current at the time.
 For instance, in 1707 England and Scotland became one nation under the name Great Britain and in 1801 Ireland joined Great Britain which then became the United Kingdom.
-In 1877 Queen Victoria was proclaimed Empress of India and

 ‘The Statute of Westminster of 1931 and the Declaration of the Imperial Conference of 1926 recognised the independent sovereignty of what was then called the Dominions, which included Australia.
 All of these changes resulted in amendments to the coronation oath of the monarch following each change, but the statute remained unaltered.
 Therefore, the amendments are termed ‘by implication’ and were made for the sake of expediency.

-The two coronations which took place following the Statute of Westminster were that of George VI and his daughter, our present Queen.
-As a part of the Queen’s coronation oath she was asked by the Archbishop of Canterbury “Will you solemnly promise and swear to govern the Peoples of the United Kingdom of Great Britain and Northern Ireland, Canada, Australia, New Zealand, the Union of South Africa, Pakistan, and Ceylon, and of your Possessions and the other Territories to any of them
+The three coronations which took place following the Statute of Westminster were that of George VI, his daughter, our late Queen Elizabeth II and our present King Charles III.
+As a part of the King’s coronation oath she was asked by the Archbishop of Canterbury “Will you solemnly promise and swear to govern the Peoples of the United Kingdom of Great Britain and Northern Ireland, Canada, Australia, New Zealand, the Union of South Africa, Pakistan, and Ceylon, and of your Possessions and the other Territories to any of them belonging or pertaining, according to their respective laws and customs?”
+The King: “I solemnly promise so to do.”

 The changes to include countries such as Australia in the oath taken by George VI from that of his father George V in 1911 was announced in Australia by the then Australian prime minister, Joseph Lyons who advised that the new oath was drafted following agreement by the members of the ‘British Commonwealth of Nations’ and was required because the old oath ‘did not indicate the existing constitutional position of the British Commonwealth, following on the 1926 declaration of equality of status, and the subsequent passing of the Statute of Westminster’.